 Current Year Grant Summary

-In 2022, the National Recreation Foundation contributed $2,408,515 in support of charitable organizations that share its vision to foster positive youth development through recreation and increase access to outdoor recreation and physical activity for all youth.
+In 2022, the National Recreation Foundation contributed $2,408,515 in support of charitable organizations that share its vision of fostering positive youth development and increasing access to outdoor recreation and physical activity for all youth.

 Types of Grants

 The National Recreation Foundation has made annual grants since its inception as a foundation in 1965.
 With a focus on youth development through outdoor recreation, grants generally are awarded through one of four grant programs:

 Every year, each member of the Board of Trustees is invited to recommend a program he or she believes fulfills the mission of the National Recreation Foundation.
 The Trustee sponsors an organization to submit an application for Trustee Grant support.

 Based on Trustee recommendations and a track record of successful Trustee Grants, the Foundation accepts proposals for Special Grant funding.
 Special Grants are awarded for effective programs that are ready to be replicated in new geographies or scaled to the next level.

 The Foundation identifies recreation programs that increase access to safe outdoor spaces and cultivate a connection with nature in participating youth for its Outdoor Grants program.